 Organizations from within the area served by Agralite can apply for a grant from Operation Round Up.
 The group must be charitable in nature and be working to meet a need in our area.
 Those who benefit from funding do not all have to be Agralite members.

 The board of directors of Agralite Electric Trust decides if the application meets the guidelines of the trust and if funds are available.
-The board meets four times a year to evaluate applications for grants and to approve money for those that are accepted.
-Board meetings are normally held on the second Monday of January, April, July, and October.
-Grant requests should be received by the first of the month to allow time for mailings to the board for their review.
+The board meets during the year to evaluate applications for grants and to approve money for those that are accepted.

 The nine member board is made up of individuals from across the Agralite service territory.
 The board consists of: